kevinweber/wbounce/readme.txt

 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.
 * Event tracking with Google Analytics

-= Future features: =
-* More template options
-* Styling options (display "x" icon to close the popup, set background transparency, ...)
-* Intelligent timer (e.g., display popup when the user is inactive for a certain time period)
-* A/B testing with Google Analytics
-* ...
-YOU want one of those features RIGHT NOW or want to implement a feature yourself?
-[Contribute on Github](https://github.com/kevinweber/wbounce) and I'll publish your enhancements to the official WordPress directory.

 == Installation ==